microsoft/FluidFramework/Guidelines.md

 // Not an error: slicing zero items returns an empty array [0, 1, 2, 3].slice(0, 0); // -> []
 ```

+Any default behavior(s) should be clearly documented in the API's source-code documentation.

 #### ✘ AVOID exposing advanced or complex types